Communication-Systems-Group/chkroute/README.md

 chkroute is a tool to analyze asymmetric Schengen routing compliance.
 The tool uses bash, traceroute and/or tracepath, and a geo-location server running at the premises of University of Zurich.

+## Dependencies

+The following dependencies are required in order to successfully use chkroute:

+* Bash
+* Netcat
+* Tracepath/traceroute

 ## Installation

 The chkroute utility consists of a shell script only (client side).
 After downloading, the archive must unzipped and then the script must be made executable using chmod ```a+x chkroute.sh```.